Lora-net/lora_gateway/loragw_hal/README.txt

 While a packet is emitted, no packet can be received (limitation intrinsic to most radio frequency systems).

-Your application *must* take into account the time it takes to send a packet.
+Your application *must* take into account the time it takes to send a packet or check the status (using lgw_status) before attempting to send another packet.

 Trying to send a packet while the previous packet has not finished being send will result in the previous packet not being sent or being sent only partially